- Popping round to family & friends any time you want

 - Ship your goods back home – it takes a few months to get there.
-Don’t pack anything you need to use in that time.
+Don’t pack anything you need to use during that time.

 - Make contacts with old friends to let them know you are coming home.
 You are going to need the network on your return.

 If you’ve decided to return home with only 3 months to go, then do check out all the previous months’ tips.

 - Stop buying things that you may have to throw away or ship home – consider every purchase.

 - Start using up consumables in your cupboards.